odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

           /destinations/india/states/tamil-nadu/cities/chettinad/excursions/day-at-leisure-in-chettinad/
         title: Day at leisure in Chettinad
         content: >-
-          The Chettiar's main intent was to make his house a statement of his social success and he put everything into it: look out for Spanish tiles, Italian marble floors, Venetian chandeliers, and carved friezes.
+          The Chettiar’s main intent was to make his house a statement of his social success and he put everything into it: look out for Spanish tiles, Italian marble floors, Venetian chandeliers, and carved friezes.
 Many mansions are open to the public for a small fee.
 These